idptools/goose/docs/using_goose.rst

 ``ncpr_class_var()`` - Function to make a sequence variant that adjusts the NCPR while minimizing changes to the position and number of amino acids by class.

 ``kappa_var()`` - Variant where you can alter the charge asymmetry by changing the kappa value.
 Requires the presence of positively charged and negatively charged residues in the original sequence.
 Higher kappa values increase charge asymmetry, lower kappa values reduce charge asymmetry.
 Values can be between 0 and 1.
+As mentioned in the sequence generation section, specifying kappa **requires** that you do not have an FCR=0 and that you do not have FCR=NCPR (there needs to be some + and some - charged residues for kappa).
+Also, GOOSE is much faster at making sequences with kappa between 0.1 and 0.9.
+Values below 0.1 or above 0.9 may take longer.

 ``all_props_class_var()`` - Function to make a sequence variant that adjusts the FCR, NCPR, hydropathy, and kappa values while minimizing changes to the position and number of amino acids by class.
 If you don't specify one of the values, GOOSE will keep it the same as it was in the input sequence.